Meat

 1 month

-For best quality, freeze bacon in its original unopened package or rewrap tightly in heavy-duty foil or freezer wrap.
-For opened packages, wrap tightly before freezing.
+For best quality, freeze raw bacon in its original packaging, overwrapped with heavy-duty foil or placed in a freezer bag.
+For longer storage, consider vacuum sealing.

 Signs of Spoilage